 And Kirkus says: “Cesare’s twisty prose and believable, easy-to-root-for characters makes this blood-drenched tale of extreme societal unrest disturbingly plausible.
 Dark humor peppers this clever homage to retro-horror classics, and Cesare barely lets up on the gas once the bloodletting begins.”

 Wow!
 I thought slasher fans would enjoy but I’m blown away that *critics* like the book!
-As I’ve said in previous posts, but really can’t be overstated: pre-orders help me out so much.
-Pre-order is available on Amazon, Barnes & Noble, through your local indie bookstore using Indiebound, and on Bookshop, where indie bookstores get a percentage of your order.
+As I’ve said in previous posts, but really can’t be overstated: sales help me out so much.
+The book is available on Amazon, Barnes & Noble, through your local indie bookstore using Indiebound, and on Bookshop, where indie bookstores get a percentage of your order.

 But not all the big news I’ve had recently involves midwestern murder clowns.
 I’ve got two great announcements that involve another world and another time: